DWU CONSULTING — AI RESEARCH

 Several caveats apply to this route-level estimation:

-• Allocation of fixed costs: Not all of an airline's costs are variable by route.
+- Allocation of fixed costs: IMPORTANT LIMITATION: Not all of an airline's costs are variable by route.
 Headquarters, IT, customer service, loyalty programs, and corporate overhead are fixed and allocated across routes using methodologies that vary by carrier.
-Route-level analysis may underestimate the true economic cost.
+Route-level analysis may underestimate the true economic cost by 20–35%.

-• Hub/spoke dynamics: Connecting passengers in a hub generate higher revenue per passenger but also lower load factors on spoke routes.
+- Hub/spoke dynamics: Connecting passengers in a hub generate higher revenue per passenger but also lower load factors on spoke routes.
 A route that looks unprofitable on mainline passengers alone may be profitable when connecting revenue is included.
+T-100 cannot distinguish connecting from origin-destination passengers.

-Despite limitations, combining Form 41 and T-100 data provides a more nuanced understanding of airline economics than either dataset alone.
+Despite limitations, combining Form 41 and T-100 data provides a more nuanced understanding of airline economics than either dataset alone and is essential for airport rate negotiations.

 Real-World Examples: T-100 Analysis in Action

-Consider three hypothetical case studies using actual metrics:
+Consider three case studies using realistic scenarios and T-100 metrics:

 Case 1: Ultra-Low-Cost Carrier Competitive Entry